lizaskripnikova/se-au-pt-13feb23/mini1/README.md

 Users can interact with the application by searching for a city at the top-right.
 The app will then provide the current weather for that city along with recommended activities.

-The application utilizes various JavaScript techniques such as objects (e.g., temperature, cloud percentage), DOM functions (e.g., weather.innerHTML), loops, if-else statements, and event handlers.
+The application utilizes various JavaScript techniques such as objects, DOM functions, loops, if-else statements, and event handlers.

-External tools and libraries like Bootstrap and W3schools are used for HTML, CSS, and JavaScript to enhance the design and functionality of the app.
+External tools and libraries such as Bootstrap are used for HTML, CSS, and JavaScript to enhance the design and functionality of the app.

 HTML elements used include forms, divs, headings, a favicon image, and a button.